MLG-SERBUR/matrix-java-helloworld/README.md

   - Example: `!export12h` will write a file like `!exportRoom-...-last12h-<ts>.txt`
 - `!arliai` or `!arliai <N>h` or `!arliai <N>h <question>` — Queries Arli AI with chat logs from the **export room** and posts the summary/answer in the **command room**
   - Example: `!arliai`, `!arliai 12h`, or `!arliai 6h What was the main topic of discussion?`
-- `!arliai-ts <YYYY-MM-DD-HH-MM> <N>h [question]` — Queries Arli AI with chat logs from the **export room** starting at a specific date and time, covering the next N hours
+- `!arliai-ts <YYYY-MM-DD-HH-MM> <TZ> <N>h [question]` — Queries Arli AI with chat logs from the **export room** starting at a specific date and time, covering the next N hours.
+Chat logs will use the specified timezone for timestamps.
-  - Example: `!arliai-ts 2024-12-30-23-59 24h` — Analyzes 24 hours of chat starting at 23:59 on December 30, 2024
+  - Example: `!arliai-ts 2024-12-30-23-59 PST 24h` — Analyzes 24 hours of chat starting at 23:59 PST on December 30, 2024
-  - Example: `!arliai-ts 2024-12-30-14-30 6h What was discussed?` — Analyzes 6 hours starting at 14:30 on December 30, 2024 with a specific question
+  - Example: `!arliai-ts 2024-12-30-14-30 EST 6h What was discussed?` — Analyzes 6 hours starting at 14:30 EST on December 30, 2024 with a specific question
+  - Supported timezones: PST, PDT, MST, MDT, CST, CDT, EST, EDT, UTC, GMT

 ## Prerequisites
 - Java 17+